Exploring Chain-of-Thought Style Prompting for Text-to-SQL: Related Work

 \section{Related Work}

-\paragraph{Large Language Models and Prompting.} As large language models (LLMs) advance \citep{NEURIPS2020_1457c0d6, palm_google}, in-context learning emerged as a new paradigm in natural language processing \citep{prompting_survey}.
-Although LLMs can achieve outstanding performance by prompting them with few-shot examples in context, they struggle with tasks that require complex reasoning.
+\paragraph{LLM and CoT-Style Prompting.} As large language models (LLMs) advance \citep{NEURIPS2020_1457c0d6, palm_google}, in-context learning emerged as a new paradigm in natural language processing \citep{prompting_survey}.
+Although LLMs can achieve outstanding performance by prompting them with few-shot examples in context, they struggle with tasks that require multi-step reasoning.
 As a solution, \citet{wei2022chain} proposed chain-of-thought prompting.
-By explicitly describing intermediate reasoning steps to answer a complex question in the prompts, chain-of-thought prompting improves the accuracy of LLMs by a large margin across several natural language reasoning tasks.
-However, chain-of-thought prompting has a key limitation, where it often performs poorly on tasks that require generalization of solving problems harder than the demonstration examples, such as compositional generalization \citep{2022arXiv220510625Z}.
-Our work systematically explores chain-of-thought style prompting methods for the text-to-SQL parsing task.
-Additionally, we propose a new chain-of-thought style prompting method that guides LLMs to perform complex reasoning via question decomposition.
-We show that text-to-SQL parsing indeed requires multi-step reasoning, and chain-of-thought style prompting can help LLMs to achieve higher parsing accuracy.

-\paragraph{Question Decomposition.} Question decomposition is a method that facilitates QA models by converting a complex problem into a sequence of simpler subquestions \citep{gupta-lewis-2018-neural, min-etal-2019-multi}.
-In light of question decomposition, \citet{2022arXiv220510625Z} proposed \LTM prompting to solve complex problems with better compositional generalization in two stages.
-The method first prompts LLMs to generate a list of subquestions as a decomposition of the given problem.
-Then, it uses the subquestions to guide LLMs to incrementally solve each of them and derive a correct final answer.
-Our work is related to \citealp{wolfson-etal-2020-break, DBLP:journals/corr/abs-2112-06311}, which applies question decomposition to text-to-SQL parsing, but we explore question decomposition for text-to-SQL parsing under in-context learning context and propose to leverage question decomposition as a novel chain-of-thought style prompting.
-We conduct comprehensive experiments and show that our question decomposition prompting outperforms the two widely used methods, chain-of-thought prompting and least-to-most prompting, on several text-to-SQL datasets.
+By explicitly describing intermediate reasoning steps to answer a complex question in the prompts, chain-of-thought prompting improves the accuracy of LLMs by a large margin across many natural language reasoning tasks.
+Besides, \citet{2022arXiv220510625Z} proposed least-to-most prompting to solve complex problems in two stages.
+The method first prompts LLMs to generate a list of sub-questions as a decomposition of the given problem.
+Then, it uses the sub-questions to guide LLMs to incrementally solve each of them and derive a correct final answer.
+However, how to apply these two CoT-style prompting methods to text-to-SQL parsing remains under-explored.